What is the Createquity Arts Research Prize?

 - Generally speaking, we are interested in research on the arts that employs methods from the social sciences, broadly conceived—economics, psychology, sociology, etc.—as well as neuroscience and medical research.
 We are NOT looking for historical, biographical, or aesthetic analysis of a single artist’s or small group of artists’ work, or cultural criticism focusing on specific works of art.

-Candidate publications for the Createquity Arts Research Prize will be sourced both from Createquity’s internal research review process and from external nominations.
-Over the past two years, we’ve been working on standardizing our approach to processing and synthesizing research, and are currently working to build a comprehensive database of arts research publications released in 2016.
-To help fill in any gaps, we have announced an open call for nominations and are accepting entries through April 10, 2017.
+Candidate publications for the Createquity Arts Research Prize were sourced both from Createquity’s internal research review process and from external nominations.
+We standardized our approach to processing and synthesizing research, and built a comprehensive database of arts research publications released in the previous year.
+To help fill in any gaps, we held an open call for nominations.

-There will be two rounds of evaluation.
-The first will be conducted internally by Createquity’s editorial team using the following criteria:
+There were two rounds of evaluation.
+The first was conducted internally by Createquity’s editorial team using the following criteria:

 - Relevance: the work has research goals that either 1) connect directly to Createquity’s interest in “the most important issues in the arts and what we can do about them,” or 2) facilitate essential knowledge infrastructure that helps make a broad range of research investigations possible.